 - The Father gave Jesus up to the indignities of human suffering and death as well as the pain of separation from Himself in order to remove the guilt and condemnation man was due to suffer.

-- No living being would ever pay such a price for love.
+- No living being could pay such a price in the expression of love.

 D. That whoever believes in Him shall not perish

 - The secret of the promise is revealed here.